 As a new division, we sought stakeholder feedback from division members.
 All faculty within the division were invited to attend a meeting in which issues related to DEI were discussed.
 A literature review that spanned both medical and nonmedical fields was also completed.
 Search terms included salary equity, gender equity, diverse teams, diversity recruitment and retention, diversifying leadership, and diverse speakers.
 Salaries, internally funded time, and other processes, such as recruitment, promotion, and hiring for leadership positions, were evaluated during the first year we became a division.

-Through this work, and with stakeholder engagement, we developed a divisional strategic plan to address DEI globally (Figure 1).
+TThrough this work, and with stakeholder engagement, we developed a divisional strategic plan to address DEI globally.
 Our strategic plan included developing a DEI director role to assist with overseeing DEI efforts.
-We have outlined the various methods utilized for each component.
+We have highlighted the various methods utilized for each component (Figure 1).
 This work occurred from October 2017 to December 2018.

 Using best practices from both medical and nonmedical fields, we developed evidence-based approaches to compensation,31 recruitment,32 and policies that support and foster a culture of DEI.32 These strategies were used to support the following initiatives: